 As the child or spouse of an aging or ill loved one, guilt or fear may prevent you from getting the help you need.
 Our admissions team will be happy to provide you with literature support, community support programs and information about our services, including respite care, to help you take a break and get the rest you may need.

-For short-term stays focused on rehabbing a patient home, ask the center about its successful outcomes treating patients with your or your loved one’s illness, injury or disease.
+For short-term stays focused on rehabbing a patient home, ask the Skilled Nursing or Rehabilitation Facility about its successful outcomes treating patients with your or your loved one’s illness, injury or disease.
 Ask about the staff’s knowledge about post-hospital care.
 Tour the center for cleanliness, friendliness of staff and amenities that are important to you.
 Ask to sample food and visit with patients similar to you or your loved one.

 The Medicaid program provides medical benefits to low-income people who have no medical insurance or inadequate medical insurance.
 The federal government establishes general guidelines for the program, but each state establishes the program’s requirements including eligibility.
 You can find out more about the Medicaid program through cms.gov or by talking to our admissions team.